bergsans/archaize-js/text/1_question_and_method.md

 and I hypothesize  that if I can find such  a pattern (for a given feature) I'll be able to produce rules for translating ES6  to ES5.
-The  rules produced  is not  by  any means  in themselves  to be  thought of  as 'necessary'.
-Although the expected output must be accurate.
+The  rules produced  is not  by  any means  in themselves  to be  thought of  as 'necessary',  although the expected output must be accurate.
 Another set of rules would be able to produce the same output.